noahlorinczcomi/HORNET/README.md

 All methods of downloading HORNET require that you are able to type 'python' at your command line and a Python (v3.7.0 or later) console opens.
 This can be easily achieved by downloading [Anaconda](https://www.anaconda.com/download/).

 ## Windows users
 Download the `windowsconfig.bat` file from [here](https://github.com/noahlorinczcomi/HORNET/blob/main/windowsconfig.bat) (there is a download link on the page) and move it to some folder where you would like HORNET to be.
 Double-click on the file and HORNET will be installed.
-You can run HORNET from the command line by copy/pasting the commands in the tutorial below, or you can use the desktop GUI version.
+2.3GB worth of GWAS data will be installed so you can complete this tutorial, but you can remove it when you're done by removing the `HORNET/data/testdata/` folder.
+You can run HORNET from the command line by copy/pasting the commands in the [Tutorial](#Tutorial) section below, or you can use the desktop GUI version.

 ## Linux/Mac users
 If you are using Linux or a Mac, copy/paste the commands below into your terminal or Anaconda prompt.